CaffeinatedCarter/hackintosh/README.md

 ### Enable FileVault

 [FileVault](https://support.apple.com/en-us/HT204837) is used to encrypt the startup disk on your Hackintosh.
 Enabling it is entirely optional but probably a good idea for the security conscious, especially if you are building a portable system.
-Before turning on the feature, you will need to make sure you have several drivers installed to allow Clover to interact with the encrypted drive.
-These instructions are based on the advice from [this tonymacx86 comment](https://www.tonymacx86.com/threads/filevault2-boot-issues-with-clover-under-macos-catalina.285697/#post-2021159) and [this vanilla laptop guide](https://fewtarius.gitbook.io/laptopguide/extras/enabling-filevault).
+Before turning on the feature, you will need to make sure you have several drivers installed to allow OpenCore to interact with the encrypted drive.
+These instructions are based on the advice from [this tonymacx86 comment](https://www.tonymacx86.com/threads/filevault2-boot-issues-with-opencore-under-macos-catalina.285697/#post-2021159) and [this vanilla laptop guide](https://fewtarius.gitbook.io/laptopguide/extras/enabling-filevault).

-1. If present, **remove** any of the following outdated Clover-installed FileVault 2 UEFI drivers:
+1. If present, **remove** any of the following outdated OpenCore-installed FileVault 2 UEFI drivers:
     * `AppleImageCodec.efi`
     * `AppleKeyAggregator.efi`
     * `AppleKeyFeeder.efi`